pwwongaa/chem-ml-practice/README.md

 ## 🧑‍💻 Author

-Created by **Danny / pwwongaa** as a practical cheminformatics machine-learning learning repo.
+Created and curated by **Danny / pwwongaa** as a practical cheminformatics machine-learning learning repo.

+This project was developed as a human-led learning and portfolio project, with AI-assisted drafting used for parts of the educational explanations, exercise formatting and documentation polish.

 ---